Olwar/roger-skyline1/README.md

 		cp $CRONTAB $BACKUP

-	edit your crontab to schedule the task:
+	edit your /etc/crontab to schedule the task:

 		0 0 * * * sh /usr/local/bin/monitor_crontab.sh &

 	install mailutils and postfix to configure e-mail: